 The column isound in the table instrument contains audio data.
 The column ipicture in the table instrument contains image data.
 The column apicture in the table artist contains image data.
 The column svideo in the table song contains video data.

-You can find scripts for creating and populating the database (we will do that in chapter 4), as well as multimedia files in your removable disk in the folder D:\Labb3 or at the DB-SRV-1 server: \\\Db-srv-1\\StudKursInfo\x62 ht2004\\Labb3\\Music Database.
-See the Introduction to DB2 compendium for information about how to log in and get access to files on the server.
+You can find scripts for creating and populating the database as well as multimedia files at the DB-SRV-1 server: \\Db-srv-1\StudentCourseMaterial\x62 ht2005\Lab3\Music Database.
+See the "Introduction to DB2" compendium for information about how to log in and get access to the files on the DB-SRV-1 server.